The geometry of filtrations: Generic and closed points

-\begin{proof} The proof is an application of a form of Tannaka duality as appears in \cite{lurie2016spectral}.
+\begin{proof} The proof is an application of a form of Tannaka duality as it appears in \cite{lurie2016spectral}.
 Let $U: \Rep(\Z) \to \Sp$, be the underlying spectrum functor.
-As a functor out of $\QCoh(\AAA^1 / \GG_m) $ it is symmetric monoidal, and sends connective objects to connective objects in $\Sp$.
+This is symmetric monoidal, which can be seen from the fact that the smash product in spectra commutes with the relevant colimits.
+As a functor out of the equivalent $\infty$-category $\QCoh(\AAA^1 / \GG_m) $ it is symmetric monoidal, and sends connective objects to connective objects in $\Sp$.
 Here we use the $t$-structure on $\QCoh(\AAA^1 / \GG_m)$ arising from the fact that it is a geometric stack and the connective objects $\EuScript{F} \in \QCoh(\AAA^1 / \GG_m)^{cn}$ are those which pullback to connective objects along the faithfully-flat cover $\AAA^1 \to \AAA^1 / \GG_m$.
 By the considerations of the previous section, we may interpret this functor as the composition